massalabs/massa-docs/general-doc/thyra.rst

 ----------------

 * Decentralized web
-Store your website on Massa blockchain in the right way, the way it should be.
+Store your website on Massa blockchain in the right way, the way it was meant be.

 * Node-manager
 Install a Massa node on a distant server and start staking in a couple of clicks.